All Episodes

 Glad you called, sir.

-Hey, thanks a lot for having Me, Sean.
+Hey, thanks a lot for having me, Sean.

 Michelle Obama said herself that the first time she was proud to be an American was after her husband was elected.

-That was almost that was not even eight years ago.
+That was almost, that was not even eight years ago.

 That's a huge contrast.

-Well, we got some look.
+Well, we got some.

-First of all, we're talking about minor sentences in the speech.
+Look, first of all, we're talking about minor sentences in the speech.

 It was nothing big.

-Uh, there is a staffer that works on the Trump campaign that said she and Melania had discussed the many people who inspired her, and she said even the first lady's speech from back then, and she said over the phone she read me some passages and and gave me some examples.
+There is a staffer that works on the Trump campaign that said she and Melania had discussed the many people who inspired her, and she said even the first lady speech from back then.

-I wrote them down and included them in the phrasing in the draft that ultimately became the speech, and she didn't check and it was her mistake.
+I wrote them down and included them in the phrasing in the draft that ultimately became the speech, and she didn't check, and it was her mistake.

-Now, listen, you know, uh look, I can tell you as a writer, and I don't like writing.
+Now, listen, you know, look, I can tell you as a writer, and I don't like writing.

 I don't like the process of writing it.

-It's it's too painful for me.
+It's too painful for me.

 I love what I do.